hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ]
 ```

-Note that we have a `config/` folder that includes a config.properties.
-This defines A. We also have a `model-store/` directory that contains are exported models and a `properties.json` file.
-We need this file for B
+Note that there is a `config/` folder that includes a config.properties.
+This defines A. There is also a `model-store/` directory that contains are exported models and a `properties.json` file.
+You will need this file for B.

-Now we will run several kubectl commands to copy over these folders into our Pod and into the PVC defined directory
+Now, run several kubectl commands to copy over these folders into your Pod and into the PVC defined directory.

 * `kubectl cp kserve_utils/torchserve_utils/config/ model-store-pod:/pv/config/`
 * `kubectl cp kserve_utils/torchserve_utils/model-store/ model-store-pod:/pv/model-store/`